niklaushirt/bb8_demo/README.md

 ![alt text](images/BLE_gif.gif "BLE")

-The BB-8 and Ollie use a Bluetooth Low Energy (LE) interface, also known as "Bluetooth Smart" or "Bluetooth 4.0/4.1".
-You must have a hardware adapter that supports the Bluetooth 4.x+ standard to connect your computer to your BB-8 or Ollie.
+The BB-8 uses a Bluetooth Low Energy (LE) interface, also known as "Bluetooth Smart" or "Bluetooth 4.0/4.1".
+You must have a hardware adapter that supports the Bluetooth 4.x+ standard to connect your computer to your BB-8.

 Run the following command: